Never miss a thing in the Macedon Ranges

 With thanks to Malmsbury Historical Society.

-Popple Town sounds like it could be found in a kids’ TV show.
+Popple Town sounds like it could be from a children’s TV show.

-In fact, it was the name given to the tent “village” inhabited by the workers who built Malmsbury Viaduct.
+In fact, it was the name given to the tent “village” near the Coliban River that was the temporary home of the workers who built Malmsbury Viaduct.

-(“Popple” means the heaving, bubbling or rippling of water.)
+(“Popple” apparently means the heaving, bubbling or rippling of water.)

-The viaduct’s foundation stone was laid on October 25, 1859, by the Commissioner of Public Works, the Hon.
-G. S. W. Horne.
-About 500 people were present, including children from the National School, who had marched in procession behind a flag bearing the words “Advance Malmsbury”.
+About 500 people were present in October 1859 to see the Hon.
+G. S. W. Horne, the Commissioner of Public Works, officially lay the foundation stone.
+The crowd included children from the National School, who had marched in procession behind a flag bearing the words “Advance Malmsbury”.

-They saw an enormous block of bluestone weighing about 2.5 tons placed over a hole into which a bottle containing copies of the Mail and Advertiser newspapers had been deposited.
+The foundation stone – an enormous block of bluestone that weighed about 2.5 tons – was moved into position over a hole that contained a time capsule (a bottle carrying copies of the Mail and Advertiser newspapers).

-Five hundred of those men were occupied in quarrying bluestone for the works, all the stone coming from within a mile of the viaduct.
+The viaduct took about 14 months to build.
+The stone came from less than a mile away, and 500 men were required to quarry it.
 Thirty eight masons and labourers were employed to dress the stones, and the constant service of another 30 men was required to lay them.

-The final keystone was inserted on October 25, 1860, and the viaduct’s stonework was completed in February 1861.
+The final keystone was inserted on October 25, 1860 – a year to the day after the foundation-stone ceremony – and the viaduct’s stonework was completed in February 1861.

 📘 History of Malmsbury, by Roslyn Stevens, can be purchased for $10 (plus postage) by emailing Malmsbury Historical Society.
 Alternatively, copies are available at Malmsbury Bakery and Malmsbury General Store.